 2. Claim or Add Your Business

 - Search for your business to claim it or add a new listing.
-This step is crucial for listing verification for small businesses.
+This step is necessary for listing verification for small businesses.

 3. Optimize Your Profile